What is Nevada insurance fraud?

 Health care insurance fraud in Nevada typically occurs when doctors or medical staff falsify patient records, fraudulently overbill an insurance company, or bill for services they never performed.
 This felony crime is also known sometimes as “medical billing fraud,” “HMO fraud” or “Medicare fraud.”

-If charged as state crime, Nevada medical fraud can be punished by 1-4 years in Nevada state prison.
+If charged as a state crime, Nevada medical fraud can be punished by 1-4 years in Nevada state prison.
 As a federal crime, health insurance fraud carries potential penalties of up to 10 years in federal prison and/or a fine of up to $250,000.

 You commit unemployment insurance fraud in Nevada when you lie for the purpose of wrongfully obtaining unemployment insurance (UI) benefits.
 Nevada UI fraud can be punished by up to 4 years in Nevada State Prison.

 Welfare fraud in Nevada encompasses dozens of possible state and federal offenses.
-Usually welfare fraud is committed when someone fraudulently receives or facilitates a wrongful payment of welfare benefits.
+Usually, welfare fraud is committed when someone fraudulently receives or facilitates a wrongful payment of welfare benefits.
 In addition to denial of future benefits, penalties for welfare fraud can include up to 4 years in prison.

 You commit workers' compensation insurance fraud in Nevada when you intentionally lie in order to wrongfully obtain benefits or to deny benefits to someone else.